 Comparison table – air fryers ranging from around $50 up to about $150

 |Ninja Air Fryer

 5 functions inc dehydrate

-What are the health benefits of using a rice cooker?
-Modern rice cookers give you the options of preparing healthy grains and yoghurts at home.
+What are the benefits of using a rice cooker?
+Modern rice cookers give you the options of preparing GABA, nutritional grains, and yoghurts at home.
 I wrote about the types of grains in my article on cooking brown rice in a rice cooker.
 Examples include GABA function and germinated brown rice.